This blog is for anyone who needs encouragement. Anyone who needs to connect and be real and authentic. This blog is for the dreamer. It's for you. :)

 I'm Ashlee and welcome to my blog.
 I'm a teenager whose life goal is to glorify God through my dreams of writing and inspiring others.

 I started this blog as a random place to update people on my writing progress before I entered sixth grade.
-Now I've almost completed my freshman year in high school, and I am amazed at how God has helped me develop my writing and life perspective through a project I didn't think was ever going to last this long!
+Now I'm making my way through high school, and I am amazed at how God has helped me develop my writing and life perspective through a project I didn't think was ever going to last this long!